system76/docs/_articles/bluetooth.md

 sudo rfkill unblock bluetooth
 ```

-If both Bluetooth and Wireless are soft blocked or if the Wireless is soft blocked this command can be ran to unblock:
+If both Bluetooth and Wireless are soft blocked or if the Wireless is soft blocked run this command to unblock:

 ```
 sudo rfkill unblock all